Heine Åsen Larsen

-Heine Åsen Larsen (born 9 July 2002) is a Norwegian footballer who plays as a midfielder for Bryne, on loan from Tromsø.
+Heine Åsen Larsen (born 9 July 2002) is a Norwegian footballer who plays as a midfielder for Tromsø.

 Career

 He made his Eliteserien debut on 12 December 2021 against Tromsø.
 In March 2022, he was loaned out to Egersund.
 The loan was made permanent after the 2022 season.

 After winning promotion with Egersund from the 2023 2. divisjon and impressing in the 2024 1. divisjon, Åsen Larsen was purchased by Eliteserien club Tromsø.
 This happened to strengthen the squad ahead of the 2024–25 UEFA Conference League qualifying.

-Ahead of the 2025 season, Larsen was loaned out to Bryne to try and get more experience in the Eliteserien.
+Ahead of the 2025 season, Larsen was loaned out to Bryne to try and get more experience in the Eliteserien. Åsen Larsen was recalled from the loan at Bryne and played five games throughout the summer for Tromsø.
+Then on 21 August 2025, Larsen was loaned back to Bryne again for the remainder of the season.

-On 21 August 2025, Larsen was loaned back to Bryne for the remainder of the season.
+On 15 September 2026, Larsen signed to extend his contract with the club until 2029, while his previous deal was due to expire in 2027.